Luke Keary: Representative career

 Keary's State of Origin eligibility was a point of discussion within the media due to his being born and raised, for the first 10 years of his life, in Ipswich, Queensland.
 He spent the following eight years in Sydney, before returning to Queensland for another two years.
 In 2014, Keary wrote to then NRL CEO Dave Smith requesting that he be considered a Queenslander for future representative opportunities.
 The request was denied and the 2012 eligibility rules were upheld.

 Keary made his international debut for Australia in 2018 against New Zealand.
-In 2020 he was selected to make his State of Origin debut for New South Wales in Game I.
+In 2020, he was selected to make his State of Origin debut for New South Wales in Game 1.

-Following New South Wales upset loss in Game 1 of the 2020 State of Origin series against Queensland, Keary was cut from the New South Wales squad for Game 2 and was not selected for Game 3 as the blues suffered a shock 2-1 series defeat, with his "successor" at South Sydney, Cody Walker playing Games 2 & 3 in the 6 jersey.
+Following New South Wales upset loss in Game 1 of the 2020 State of Origin series against Queensland, Keary was cut from the New South Wales squad for Game 2 and was not selected for Game 3 as the Blues suffered a shock 2–1 series defeat, with his "successor" at South Sydney, Cody Walker playing Games 2 & 3 in the 6 jersey.

-On 16 October 2022, Keary made his debut for Ireland at the 2021 Rugby League World Cup and earned man of the match honours in their 48-2 victory over Jamaica.
+On 16 October 2022, Keary made his debut for Ireland at the 2021 Rugby League World Cup and earned man of the match honours in their 48–2 victory over Jamaica.